Saint Petersburg is Russia’s second-largest city and one of the main reasons tourists go to visit Russia.

-It was actually called Saint Petersburg (Peter’s city) for a while, but in September 1914, its name was changed to Petrograd, then to Leningrad, and finally in 1991 back to Saint Petersburg.
+It was called Saint Petersburg (Peter’s city) for a while, but in September 1914, its name was changed to Petrograd, then to Leningrad, and finally in 1991 back to Saint Petersburg.

 It was also the capital of Russia for a while.
-This city is filled with history, but Saint Petersburg is also one of the most modern cities of Russia, apart from being its cultural capital.
+This city is filled with history, but Saint Petersburg is also one of the most modern cities in Russia, apart from being its cultural capital.